Daniel-KM/Omeka-s-module-Diva/README.md

 composer install --no-dev
 ```

-* Configuration

 Then install it like any other Omeka module.

-If you don’t have an IIIF Server, install the module [IIIF Server].
+* Access to IIIF images

+Diva viewer is based on IIIF, so an image server compliant with this protocol is
+required to use it.
+So, install the module [Image Server] if needed.

 If you need to display big images (bigger than 1 to 10 MB according to your
-server and your network), use an external image server, or create tiles with [IIIF Server].
+server, your network, and your users), use an external image server, or create
-The tiling means that big images like maps and deep paintings, and any other
+tiles with [Image Server].
+The tiling means that big images like maps and deep
-images, are converted into tiles in order to load and zoom them instantly.
+paintings, and any other images, are converted into tiles in order to load and

-Only one option can be set in the main config (the manifest property, if any).
-The other ones can be set differently for each site via the theme:
+zoom them instantly.

+Usage
+-----

+### Configuration

+The url of the manifest of the items should be set inside the property specified
+in the config form of the module.
+If you don’t have an IIIF Server, install the
+module [IIIF Server].

+To config Diva:

 - via the theme of the site: copy file `view/common/helper/diva.phtml` in your
   theme and customize it;
 - via the theme of the site and the assets (`asset/vendor/diva`).

-See below the notes for more info.

-Usage
------
+### Display

 If the [IIIF Server] is installed, all resources of Omeka S are automatically
-available by Diva.
+available by the viewer, else the url of the manifest should be set in the
+configured property.

 The viewer is always available at `http://www.example.com/item/{item id}/diva`.
 Furthermore, it is automatically embedded "item/{id}" show and/or browse pages.